mozilla-releng/relengdocs/best-practices/coding.rst

 At the moment, the bulk of our tooling uses:

-    - python syntax & constructs (buildbot)
+    - python syntax & constructs
     - JSON (for host descriptions, web APIs)
     - INI format (git, hg)